janelia-flyem/buildem/README.md

 In each case, the variable `${foo_URL}` is set by the `external_source()` macro to an appropriate download URL.

+## Easy Install (discouraged)

+Python packages that can be installed via easy_install are easy to build but are discouraged because they may install dependencies outside this modular CMake build system.
+If you just want to test a component using easy_install, you can add `include (EasyInstall)` and then use `easy_install (foo)` to install python package *foo*.
+Since we have built python from source and installed it into the *FBD*, we can install python packages into that distribution instead of the build computer's standard python install.

+If the easy_install works, it is recommended to create a separate .cmake file similar to networkx.cmake and progressbar.cmake in this repo.

+### Roadmap

+Currently all builds generate shared libraries with the hope that a future version of the build system will allow easy specification of different versions of each dependency _at run-time_ via environment variables or a script.

+This future version of the build system would require reorganization of the main build directory so that each component and each version of that component has its own prefix-like directory.
+Specific version components can then be selected as needed by modifying LD_LIBRARY_PATH and PATH environment variables.

 ### Build notes for Janelia Farm cluster